-The Purbeck Film Festival is thrilled to welcome Dame Harriet Walter to the Rex Cinema in Wareham on Saturday, 30 October at 8pm to introduce her latest film ‘Herself’, followed by a Q&A after the screening.
+The Purbeck Film Festival extends a heartfelt thank you to Dame Harriet Walter who came to the Rex Cinema in Wareham on Saturday, 30 October to introduce her latest film ‘Herself’, followed by a Q&A after the screening.

 Dame Harriet Mary Walter DBE is a British stage and screen actress.
 Her film appearances include Sense and Sensibility (1995), The Governess (1998), Villa des Roses (2002), Atonement (2007), The Young Victoria (2009), A Royal Affair (2012), Star Wars: The Force Awakens (2015), Denial (2016), The Sense of an Ending (2017), Rocketman (2019) and Ridley Scott’s The Last Duel (2021).